Wolverine971/9takes/src/blog/community/inspiration-for-9takes.md

 Additionally I found some [similarities between the philosophy and psychology that pointed towards the enneagram.](/blog/community/consensus-on-human-nature)

 So that was the inspiration for 9takes.
-If you want to see what I am building and think that there is a lot left to be learned please sign up below ⬇️.
+If you want to see what I am building sign up and join 9takes below ⬇️.
+Of course you are free to decline but we are there is so much more to explore. 🚀

 <style>
 </style>